Director of Training for Patsy Rodenburg. The Patsy Rodenburg Academy Actor, Artistic Director, Director, Voice Coach.

 Lee Wilson

-He was an Intern Director at the Shaw Festival during the 2005/2006 season in Niagara-on-the-Lake, Ontario, Canada; and the Resident Director in the Birmingham Conservatory for Classical Theatre Training at the Stratford Shakespeare Festival in 2004/2005.
-In 2003/2004, he was awarded the Urjo Kareda Residency Grant to study directing/artistic direction with Richard Rose at the Tarragon Theatre in Toronto, Canada.
-Lee started off his professional career as a member of the Inaugural Soulpepper Training Company studying acting, design, and directing with his mentor Robin Phillips.
+He was an Intern Director at the Shaw Festival during the 2005–2006 season in Niagara‑on‑the‑Lake, Ontario, and served as the Resident Director in the Birmingham Conservatory for Classical Theatre Training at the Stratford Shakespeare Festival in 2004–2005.
+In 2003–2004, he was awarded the prestigious Urjo Kareda Residency Grant to study directing and artistic direction with Richard Rose at Tarragon Theatre in Toronto.
+Lee began his professional career as a member of the inaugural Soulpepper Training Company, where he studied acting, design, and directing under the mentorship of Robin Phillips.

-Lee is an associate member of the Association of Drama Adjudicators (Republic of Ireland), Canadian Actor’s Equity Association, ACTRA, Canadian Guild of Stage Directors and Choreographers (Canada), and holds an MFA in Directing from The Lir, Irelands National Academy of Dramatic Art, Trinity College, Dublin; and a BFA in Acting from Ryerson Theatre School, Toronto, Canada.
+Lee is an associate member of the Association of Drama Adjudicators (Republic of Ireland), Canadian Actors’ Equity Association, ACTRA, and the Canadian Guild of Stage Directors and Choreographers.
+He holds an MFA in Directing from The Lir, Ireland’s National Academy of Dramatic Art at Trinity College Dublin, and a BFA in Acting from Ryerson Theatre School in Toronto, Canada.

 Select Directorial Work